AxxAxx/axxaxx/README.md

 🛠️ I am a mechatronics engineer by profession and a maker by heart

+### Things I do
+- :boom: Buying a great product just to realize I can do it better and develop my own version.
+[AxxSolder](https://github.com/AxxAxx/AxxSolder) for example.
+- :bike: Driving hard enduro motorcycle in the forest.
+This is why [AxxBeam](https://github.com/AxxAxx/AxxBeam) was developed. :flashlight: :last_quarter_moon:
+- 💪 Sport climbing is my weekly training routine.
+- 🌱 Learning about ML and Reinforcement learning in optimal control.

 ### Skills I enjoy to deploy
 - :electric_plug: Electrical design of single PCBs to larger systems and mechatronic integration.